run-ai/docs/docs/Researcher/best-practices/From-Bare-Metal-to-using-Docker-Images.md

 The script can be part of the image or can be provided as part of the command-line to run the docker.
 It will typically include additional dependencies to install as well as a reference to the ML code to be run.

-Best practice for running training workloads is to test the container image in a "build" session and then send it for execution as a training job.
+Best practice for running training workloads is to test the container image in a "build" session and then send it for execution as a training Job.
 For further information on how to set up and parameterize a training workload via docker or Run:AI see [Converting your Workload to use Unattended Training Execution](convert-to-unattended.md).